Adrianjewell91/essays/README.md

 This time around, it didn’t that the credit card company knew this.
 For instance, my inquiry got redirected three times between the two entities, and during the calls, there appeared to be no direct knowledge of this distinction between them.
 After all was said and done, the only person who knew about it was the first banking representative.
 That was even interesting in itself because he gave me valuable knowledge.
 Yes, it is true that bank and cc companies (also called ‘processors’ I have learned) are distinctly different, and for important reasons.
 It was surprising that this particular fact about the banking industry had escaped my own understanding for so long, along with many others, I am sure.

-Thanfully, everything was taken care of; the banks handled the communication with the payment processor.
+Thankfully, everything was taken care of; the banks handled the communication with the payment processor.
 If there was some way to have avoided all of that confusion, then here is a great business opportunity.

 Machines